Scripps Ranch High School

-Scripps Ranch High School (SRHS) is a public school located in northeast San Diego, California, United States, that serves the Scripps Ranch community as well as students participating in the Voluntary Enrollment Exchange Program (VEEP) busing program of the San Diego Unified School District.
+Scripps Ranch High School (SRHS) is a public high school in northeast San Diego, California, United States, that serves the Scripps Ranch community as well as students participating in the Voluntary Enrollment Exchange Program (VEEP) busing program of San Diego Unified School District.

 Students

 The average class size is 36.
 SRHS accepts students from Thurgood Marshall Middle School, choiced-in Wangenheim Middle School, and VEEP students.
-There are 2,157 students enrolled in the 2019-2020 school year.
+There were 1,920 students enrolled in the 2023-2024 school year.

 Diversity

-The ethnic breakdown as of 2018-19 is 40.1% White, 24.7% Asian, 14.5% Hispanic, 2.7% African American, 11.6% "Two or More Races", 0.4% Pacific Islander, 0.1% American Indian or Alaska Native, and 0.1% Not Reported.
+The ethnic breakdown as of 2023-24 was 36.1% White, 28.8% Asian, 14.5% Hispanic, 12.9% "Two or More Races", 5.5% Filipino, 2.0% African American, 0.1% American Indian or Alaska Native, and 0.1% Not Reported.